← Docs

 "reviewUrl": "https://chieflab.io/runs/<id>?token=...", // HMAC, 7-day TTL

-"trackingPlan": { metricsTrackedAfter: "24h", nextRunTool: "chiefmo_measure_launch_results" }
+"trackingPlan": { metricsTrackedAfter: "24h", nextRunTool: "chieflab_post_launch_review" }

 }

-Step 3a — chiefmo_publish_approved_post (Zernio)
+Step 3a — chieflab_publish_approved_post (Zernio)

 Strict approval gate.
 Refuses with { reason: "requires_approval", reviewUrl } if status is anything but "approved".